 The time series of the global mean and standard deviation (SD) of the wind speed from Sentinel-3 over a 7-day time window moving by 1 day at a time are shown in the upper and lower panels, respectively, of Figure 6.
 The corresponding time series of the model are also shown for comparison.
-It is clear that Sentinel-3 mean wind speed is almost at the same level of the mean model value.
-The change started from late November 2016 and by the implementation of IPF 6.05, both Sentinel-3 and the model mean wind speeds became almost equal.
-The standard deviation of the altimeter and the model wind speed have become very close since IPF 6.05.
+It is clear that since early December 2016 Sentinel-3 mean wind speed is very close to that of the model.
+However, the standard deviation of the altimeter measurements is slightly lower than that of the model since early February 2017 after a period of two months with almost equal standard deviation values.
+There is a hint that the model seems to be responsible for this.
+This will be investigated and monitored during the coming few cycles.